Swimming exhileration, next level!

 Swimming in the waters of Long Lake is a must for every summer vacation.
 Long Lake boasts the best beach in the Adirondacks with unsurpassed views of the Seward Mountain Range.
 A swim dock boasting a mini-trampoline, slide and rope swings.

-Red-Cross certified lifeguards on on site daily to surpervise swimming from 10 a.m. to 6 p.m. daily.
+Red-Cross certified lifeguards on on site daily to surpervise swimming from 12:30 p.m. to 6 p.m. daily.
+Hours to change without notice.
 Free swimming lessons by a WSI certified instructor are also available.
 But don’t just take our word, dip your toe in, the water’s fine!

 Rope swings, a trampoline, and slide to get your adrenaline pumping.
 Swimming lessons are offered starting first week of July through August.
 Red cross certified lifeguards keep a professional and watchful eye on the water.
 Pass a swimming test and garner ultimate status and permission to use the dock.
 Just remember, follow the rules.
 If you use the rope swings you must let go.
 One person at a time on the tramp and no running on the dock.
 Sorry no doggie paddling to the dock.
 Only strong swimmers permitted to the dock.